AdobeDocs/analytics-platform.en/help/getting-started/cja-b2b-concepts-features.md

 ## Containers

-In Customer Journey Analytics containers are generated as part of the configuration of a connection and data view.
-Containers store groups of identifiers to facilitate quick and performant execution of functionalities like segmentation, breakdowns, and more.
+In Customer Journey Analytics containers are generated as part of the configuration of a connection and data view, and provide provide data structure and scope.
+Containers store groups of identifiers to sequence all event timestamps by unique identifiers.
+That storage facilitates quick and performant execution of functionalities like segmentation, attribution, and visualizations.

 ### Standard containers